puppetlabs/puppetlabs-tomcat/README.md

 #####`war_purge`

 Specifies whether to purge the exploded WAR directory.
-Only applicable when `war_ensure` is set to `absent` or `false`.
+Only applicable when `war_ensure` is set to 'absent' or `false`.

 Valid options: `true` and `false`.